mohitpai/journey-optimizer.en/help/using/building-journeys/limitations.md

 ## Journey versions limitations {#journey-versions-limitations}

 * A journey starting with an event activity in v1 cannot start with something else than an event in further versions.
-You cannot start a journey with a **Segment Qualification** event.
+You cannot start a journey with an **Audience Qualification** event.
-* A journey starting with a **Segment Qualification** activity in v1 must always start with a **Segment Qualification** in further versions.
+* A journey starting with an **Audience Qualification** activity in v1 must always start with an **Audience Qualification** in further versions.
-* The segment and namespace chosen in **Segment Qualification** (first node) can not be changed in new versions.
+* The audience and namespace chosen in **Audience Qualification** (first node) can not be changed in new versions.
 * The re-entrance rule must be the same in all journey versions.
-* A journey starting with a **Read Segment** cannot start with another event in next versions.
+* A journey starting with a **Read Audience** cannot start with another event in next versions.

 ## Custom actions limitations